kgdunn/pid-book/least-squares-modelling/least-squares-modelling.rst

 	MASONS                      6.60   5959  0.52     36.2   8782   bc
 	HOUSE.PAINTERS              7.81   4549  2.46     29.9   8785   bc

-The plot below on the left is the raw data, while on the right is the raw data with the nonparametric model (line) superimposed.
+The plot on the left is the raw data, while on the right is the raw data with the nonparametric model (line) superimposed.
 The smoothed line is the nonparametric function, :math:`f(x)`, referred to above, and :math:`x` = Income ($), and :math:`y` = Prestige.

 .. image:: ../figures/least-squares/nonparametric-plots.png
-	:width: 750px
+	:width: 900px
 	:align: center
+	:alt: fake width

 For bivariate cases, the nonparametric model is often called a *scatterplot smoother*.
 There are several methods to calculate the model; one way is by locally weighted scatterplot smoother (LOESS), described as follows.
 Inside a fixed subregion along the :math:`x`-axis (called the window):